 Ring Group is used to distribute calls effectively among employees in particular departments.
 When there is an incoming call, all phones within the group ring sequentially or concurrently, depending on the ringing strategy you specify.
 Watch the video ->

 - Distinctive Ringtone

 Distinctive Ringtone distinguishes calls from different inbound routes.
-Calls coming from different inbound routes will play its own pre-configured ringtone.
+Calls coming from different inbound routes will play their own pre-configured ringtones.
 When a user hears the ringtone, he/she may notice the intention of the incoming call.
 Watch the video ->

 - Blocklist & Allowlist